Tracey A. Wood Attorney at Law DUI Defense Lawyer Challenging Prior OWI Convictions

 owi-dui.com can help

-As Attorney Tracey Wood outlines above, Wisconsin law doesn't just prohibit driving while drunk; it prohibits driving when you cannot drive safely.
+As the attorney outlines above, Wisconsin law doesn't just prohibit driving while drunk; it prohibits driving when you cannot drive safely.
 After a recent survey released by the federal government identifying Wisconsin as the worse state for drunk driving, police are cracking down on driving while under the influence of any intoxicant.
 A new Wisconsin advertisement states, "Drive Drunk.
 Get Arrested."

 If you have been arrested for operating a motor vehicle while under the influence, having a prohibited alcohol concentratoin level, or reckless driving, please contact one of Wisconsin's Best DUI Defense attorneys as soon as possible.
 Time is limited to act to save your driver's license and prepare for court.